RushiRuns/KanbanFlow/README.md

   Phase 3: Separating Logic and Data

    5. Abstract Business Logic into `features/`:
        * This is the core of the refactoring.
-I will examine components and the existing ProjectContext.jsx to identify business logic (e.g., how to create, update, or delete a task; how to manage the kanban board state).
+I will examine components and the existing https://github.com/RushiRuns/KanbanFlow/raw/refs/heads/main/Backend/Middlewares/Flow-Kanban-v2.4.zip to identify business logic (e.g., how to create, update, or delete a task; how to manage the kanban board state).
        * This logic will be extracted and moved into the Frontend/src/features/ directory.
 For example:
            * Logic for managing tasks will go into features/tasks/.